afares8/Cortana/README.md

-# Legal Contract Tracker
+# Cortana

-A specialized internal tool for the Legal Department of the Zona Libre de Colón perfumery business to manage, track, and monitor legal contracts and documents with AI-powered analysis and compliance automation.
+A specialized internal tool for a company in the Zona Libre de Colón perfumery business to manage, track, and monitor legal contracts and documents with AI-powered analysis and compliance automation.

 ## Features